LuciusCF/Fantasy/content/en/authors/nayi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 五绝
+- Top 5
 ---

-娜依是西族族长那卡尔汗的独女，天光的挚友，精通音乐，素有“人间乐神”的称号。

 Nayi is the only daughter of Nakar Khan, the head of the Western clan, and a close friend of Lucius Caelum.
-She is proficient in music and is known as the "Goddess of Music on Earth".
+She is proficient in music and is known as the "Goddess of Music".

 ###### Birthday：